SAP-samples/btp-cap-multitenant-saas/docu/4-expert/backup-database-containers/README.md

 4.1.
 Go to SAP HANA Database Explorer and log in with an HDI Container (Group) Admin of the container you want to restore your backup in.

 > **Important** - The database container in which you want to restore your backup, already has to exist before doing the following steps!
-Also, check the next chapter to learn about pre-import prerequisites in case of cross-container-access scenarios!
+Also, check the next chapter ([click here](#5-dependencies-and-privileges)) to learn about pre-import prerequisites in case of cross-container-access scenarios!

 [<img src="./images/import_005.png" width="500" />](./images/import_005.png?raw=true)